milomg/reactively/Reactive-algorithms.md

 Like Preact, Reactively uses one down phase and one up phase.
 Instead of version numbers, Reactively uses only graph coloring.

-Ryan describes how this system that powers both Reactively and now Solid works in his video announcing [Solid 1.5](https://youtu.be/jHDzGYHY2ew?t=5291).

 When a node changes, we color it red (dirty) and all of its children green (check).
 This is the first down phase.